Toronto Waterfront Campus

 Porter Aviation Holdings Inc. is building two massive aircraft hangars at the Ottawa International Airport.
 At 150,000+ square feet and $65 million, the project is designed by Scott Associates Architects.
 PCL is acting as construction manager together with Span Construction & Engineering.
 HH Angus is providing mechanical and electrical engineering to the project, as well as ICAT and security design.

-The Porter hangars are being constructed in two phases - the first is scheduled to be completed by the end of 2023, and the second shortly after, in 2024.
+The Porter hangars are being constructed in two phases - the first was completed in late 2023, and the second is expected to be completed in 2024.
 They are part of a series of projects to revitalize the Ottawa Airport, so that it can accommodate increased air travel demand in the National Capital Region.
 The hangars will span approximately 86 metres, and will be able to house several aircraft, along with various repair and parts modification shops.

 One of the project's key design criteria is to exceed current energy efficiency standards, in line with the airport's commitment to net-zero operations by 2040 or sooner.